arkency/posts/posts/2015-05-04-extract-a-service-object-using-simpledelegator.md

 	</figure>
 </p>

-It's now more than 1 year since I released the first beta release (the final release was ready in December 2014) of the "Fearless Refactoring: Rails controllers" book.
+It's now more than 1 year since I released the first beta release (the final release was ready in December 2014) of the ["Fearless Refactoring: Rails controllers" book](http://rails-refactoring.com).
 Many of the readers were pointing to the one technique which was especially useful to them - extracting a service object using SimpleDelegator.

 This technique has also been very popular in our Arkency team.
 It gives you a nice way of extracting a service object immediately, within minutes.
-It is based on a bit of a hack.
+It is based on a bit of a hack, though.
 The idea is to treat this hack as a temporary solution to make the transition to the service object more easy.

 <!-- more -->

+Before going into the chapter, let me quickly explain the structure of such [a Rails Refactoring recipe](http://rails-refactoring.com/recipes/extract-service-object-using-simpledelegator/).
+We start with a short **introduction** to the problem.
+Then we list the **prerequisites** - things that are needed to be done before this refactoring.
+After that we present a short **algorithm** and we jump into the **examples**.
+At the end we explain the **benefits** and we list the **resources**.

+OK, now it's time for the killer technique:

 # Extract a service object using the SimpleDelegator